SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 - Other STA instance configurations can be modified if required in **DEFAULT_WIFI_CLIENT_PROFILE** configuration structure.

-- Below mentioned configurations in ``app.c`` file can be configured as per requirements
+- The following configurations in the ``app.c`` file can be configured as per requirements:

   - Select Firmware update type

-  - For NWP firmware upgrade, set FW_UPDATE_TYPE to TA_FW_UPDATE and for M4 firmware upgrade, set FW_UPDATE_TYPE to M4_FW_UPDATE and for Combined firmware upgrade, set FW_UPDATE_TYPE to COMBINED_FW_UPDATE
+  - For NWP firmware upgrade, set FW_UPDATE_TYPE to TA_FW_UPDATE and for M4 firmware upgrade, set FW_UPDATE_TYPE to M4_FW_UPDATE.
+For Combined firmware upgrade, set FW_UPDATE_TYPE to COMBINED_FW_UPDATE

     ```c
     //!
 Type of FW update